Rahmanism/NetChanger/README.md

 [x] User can make duplicate of a profile.
 [x] Make forms look good (sizes are bad now).
 [x] Use resource for languages in all texts.
       (So we have two languages now: EN and FA).
+[x] Switch to dotnet core from .NetFramework.
-[x] Add system proxy settings.
+[x] Add system proxy settings including socks.
 [x] Add export option for profiles.
 [x] Add import for profiles.
+[x] Fix exception when no DNS are set in static mode.
+[x] Clear previous DNS configuration before applying the new one.
+[x] Fix multiple loading profiles in the submenu.

 [ ] Load current system setting as a new profile names AutoProfile.
 [ ] Add a command for gateway in DHCP mode if there was a gateway ip in profile.